Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Discussion

 and

-$a,b,c,d$ and $e$ are calculated by using $\alpha$ and $\chi$ from Equations (\ref{eq11}) and (\ref{eq13}).
+where $a,b,c,d$ and $e$ are calculated by using $\alpha$ and $\chi$ from Equations (\ref{eq11}) and (\ref{eq13}).
 Table \ref{table_abcde} and Figure \ref{fig_abcde} show these values for different metallicities.
-In particular, a clear dependence on $Z$ is seen in the coefficients $a$ and $c$.
-We can interpret that, for the fixed $P$ and $l_{\rm cor}$, metal-poor corona gives smaller $T_{\rm max}$, because the heating required to balance the smaller radiative loss is also smaller (Equation (\ref{eq19})).
+In particular, a clear dependence on $Z$ is seen in the coefficients $a$ and $c$. \footnote{Alternatively $a, b, c, d$ and $e$ can be directly fitted with $Z$.
+However, we do not employ this method because the multiple fitting with ($\alpha, \chi$) and ($a,b,c,d,e$) lowers the accuracy.} We can interpret that, for the fixed $P$ and $l_{\rm cor}$, metal-poor corona gives smaller $T_{\rm max}$, because the heating required to balance the smaller radiative loss is also smaller (Equation (\ref{eq19})).
 On the other hand, when the same energy is input as in our simulations, the coronal pressure is considerably higher for the lower-metallicity loop because of the suppression of the radiative cooling (Equation (\ref{eq20})).
 Therefore, in our simulations, metal-poor coronae show higher maximum temperatures.
-The filled circles in Figure represent the values for the RTV scaling laws (Equations (\ref{eq1}) and (\ref{eq2})).
-The scaling laws for the solar coronal loop is slightly modified due to the different radiative loss function and the narrower fitted range of the temperature.